-Consequences of not wearing a mask properly: Unless you have an ARC-approved accommodation, if you don't wear a mask, or if you do not wear a mask properly by covering your nose and mouth, you will be asked to leave class.
+Consequences of not wearing a mask properly: If you don't wear a mask, or if you do not wear a mask properly by covering your nose and mouth, you will be asked to leave class.
 If you fail to wear a mask properly on more than one occasion, you can expect to be dropped from the class.
-If you insist on remaining in the classroom while not wearing a mask (without an ARC-determined accommodation), class will be dismissed for the day to protect others and you will be dropped from the class immediately.
-Please check UNM Learn regularly for updates about our class and please check https://bringbackthepack.unm.edu regularly for general UNM updates.
+If you insist on remaining in the classroom while not wearing a mask, class will be dismissed for the day to protect others and you will be dropped from the class immediately.